Galileo Galilei in Florence: his life, museum, and legacy

 The Basilica of Santa Croce is a five-minute walk from the Museo Galileo.
 Galileo’s tomb is in the left aisle near the entrance.
 He was initially buried without ceremony in 1642 (Church authorities had threatened to deny him Christian burial entirely, and the Grand Duke was careful not to give further offence).
 A proper monument was finally approved in 1737 — 95 years after his death — when the Church’s position had softened enough to allow public recognition.

 The tomb is a baroque monument with an allegorical figure of Astronomy drooping in mourning at the side.
-Nearby are the tombs of Michelangelo, Machiavelli, and Dante’s empty cenotaph.
+Nearby are the tombs of Michelangelo, Machiavelli, and Dante’s empty cenotaph — the poet is actually buried in Ravenna, but Florence has long sought his symbolic return.

-Santa Croce is open daily (small entry fee).
+Santa Croce is open daily (small entry fee); see the Santa Croce basilica guide for opening hours and what else to see inside.
 The Santa Croce exclusive tour covers the major monuments in historical context.
-See also Florence history guide.
+See also Florence history guide for how Galileo’s story fits the wider Medici-era picture, and our Medici family history guide for the patrons who made his Florentine career possible.

 Frequently asked questions about Galileo in Florence